Back to news

 Most AI image tools hand you a text box and a "generate" button.
 ComfyUI hands you the wiring diagram.
 Instead of typing a prompt and hoping, you connect a chain of boxes that each do one job, and you decide exactly how the picture gets built from start to finish.

 That sounds like a lot of work, and it is.
 But it's also why a growing number of design studios, product teams, and agencies have switched to it.
-The control they get back is worth the trouble, and the price helps: the whole thing is free and open source.
+The control they get back is worth the trouble, and the price helps: the whole thing is free and open source (opens in a new tab).

 For an Australian business team, the real question is simple.
 Do you want speed and convenience, or do you want a tool you can shape around a repeatable production process?
 ComfyUI answers the second.
 If your team needs the first, read the verdict and skip the rest.